Osama-Yusuf/Osama-Yusuf/README.md

 - 🔭 I’m currently working on a "To do list" Web Application & E-Commerce Pottery website
 - 🌱 I’m currently learning Vue.js, Node.js and API
 - 👯 I’m looking to collaborate with - Other developers in community
-- 🤔 I’m looking for help finding an internship while looking for a scholarship to study computer science abroad.
+- 🤔 I'm looking for help learning Algorithms, design patterns, solid principles, & data structure.
 - 💬 Ask me about anything, but for now, I'm fully open to new projects, collaborations or ideas!
+- 🥅 2021 Goal - finding an internship while looking for a scholarship to study computer science abroad.
 - ⚡ Fun facts: <br> - I enjoy learning a new languages, I'm currently learning Deutsch. <br> - I'd love to learn how to create potteries.
 <!-- - ⚡ Fun fact: The first computer “bug” was an actual real-life bug 😄 -->
 <!-- - 😄 Pronouns: ... -->